In recent years there's been a lot of media coverage about the future of the cocoa bean; but it's good quality chocolate that is really in danger.

 integrity in delivering a myriad of flavours, unique to each region.

 New to luxury chocolates?
-Try our taster ballotin assortment or visit our Birmingham boutique store for a guided taste-test with Pierre.
+Try our taster ballotin assortment or call us on 0121 314 3472 for advice on how to choose a suitable selection.